 Conical Hats Worldwide

-Predominantly associated with Vietnam, the design has made its way to other parts of Southeast Asia.
-Conical style hats are worn in the following countries:
+Though predominantly associated with Vietnam, Conical style hats are also worn in the following countries Southeast Asia:

 - Cambodia: Cambodian farmers, fishermen and labourers wear a conical hat known as the krama.

 - Laos: The ngob is the Laotian version of the conical hat.
-Worn by both men and women, it serves the same purpose of shielding its wearers from the elements.
+Worn by both men and women, serving the same purpose of shielding its wearers from the elements.

 - Myanmar: Here farm workers in rural areas wear a similar hat known as the kha-laung yin.